 The Mega-Ray isn’t the lowest priced MVB, but it’s way more durable than other MVB’s on the market so is actually cheaper in the long term.

 If the Mega-Ray is a little too pricey, the next best MVB is the TEKIZOO 80 Watt UVA UVB Super Sun Lamp.

 It’s more budget-friendly, but the durability isn’t as good as the Mega Ray.

-This MVB must be mounted vertically so I recommend these bulbs are used with the TEKIZOO 8.5 Inch Deep Light Dome Reptile Lamp Fixture Aluminum Optical Reflector.
+The above MVB’s must be mounted vertically so I recommend these bulbs are used with the REPTI ZOO 8.5 inch Reptile Light Fixture.

 If you need something to hang your lamp on there’s the TEKIZOO Reptile Lamp Stand available.